cosmos/cips/cips/cip-X.md

 that be verified off-chain?
 Even if the message is enriched with a `chain-id` field, who is responsible for matching `chain-id` and the node's IP?

-Doesn't work with multisig accounts.
+It'd work with current multisigs as they are deterministic but on chain multisigs would not work here.

 ## Rationale